djensen47/truss/README.md

 the system!

 ### views
 All generated view will be generated under views.
-After creating an app with Bumm, you'll find an index.jade that is a welcome file to display some help text or defined routes, a layout.jade file that defines the layout used by all generated views and a mixin folder that defines mixins used in Bumm generated views.
+After creating an app with Truss, you'll find an index.jade that is a welcome file to display some help text or defined routes, a layout.jade file that defines the layout used by all generated views and a mixin folder that defines mixins used in Truss generated views.

 ## Truss Change Log
 ### 0.2.0